Consumer Information

 Accreditation and Legal Status

 The American University of Greece (AUG) Global Campus is a nonprofit institution of higher education, authorized by the Massachusetts Board of Higher Education to confer undergraduate and graduate degrees.
-AUG operates as an affiliated entity of The American College of Greece (ACG), which has delivered educational programs in Greece since 1923.
+Headquartered in Boston, AUG functions as an independently incorporated affiliate of The American College of Greece (ACG)—a historic institution that has delivered educational programs in Greece since 1923.

 State Authorization for Distance Education